 Stage 4: Formal Operational

-The last and final stage in Piaget’s theory of cognitive development doesn’t end when a child reaches their teenage years or even adulthood.
-When the child reaches the age of 11 or 12, they enter into the Formal Operational Stage.
+The last and final stage in Piaget's theory of cognitive development doesn’t end when a child reaches their teenage years or even adulthood.
+When the child reaches the age of 11 or 12, they enter the Formal Operational Stage.
 This stage lasts for the rest of their lives.

 Children also develop meta-cognition during this time.
-Not only can they start to use hypothetical situations to solve problems and solve more complex problems, they can also think about their thought processes.
+Not only can they start to use hypothetical situations to solve problems and solve more complex problems, but they can also think about their thought processes.

 Schemas